jacobsomer/Modern-Portfolio-Theory-and-LSTMs/README.md

 1. Get historical stock market data programatically through an API
 2. Forecast daily stock prices and covariance using Long Short Term Memory Networks
 3. Visualize the efficient frontier and discover new insights in the art of Stock market prediction

+note: if you only want to see step 3, please scroll down to the bottom

 ### Helpful resources
 For those who are just starting their learning journey in computational finance, here are some learning resources: